besbesbesbes/swapy_marketplace/src/SRS.md

 ### 4.2 Security
 - **NFR3**: All sensitive data (passwords, personal info) must be encrypted.
-- **NFR4**: The system must implement secure authentication protocols.

 ### 4.3 Usability
-- **NFR5**: The user interface should be intuitive and responsive, with support for both desktop and mobile devices.
+- **NFR4**: The user interface should be intuitive and responsive, with support for desktop (mobile devices is optional).

 ### 4.4 Reliability
-- **NFR6**: The system should have 99.9% uptime.
-- **NFR7**: In the event of a failure, the system should recover all user data without data loss.
+- **NFR5**: In the event of a failure, the system should recover all user data without data loss.

 ## 5. System Architecture